 Some autism studies have looked at the effects of antibiotics on autism symptoms, something that’s also been tried with schizophrenia.
 In theory the antibiotics may affect the gut bacteria in a way that could reduce symptoms of mental illnesses.

-One doctor reported in 2007 that two patients with schizophrenia saw improvements in their symptoms while taking an antibiotic called minocycline.
+One doctor in 2007 that two patients with schizophrenia saw improvements in their symptoms while taking an antibiotic called minocycline.

 Antibiotics may decrease inflammation in the brain, which lessens the symptoms of schizophrenia.
 Researchers in the relatively new field of autoimmune neurology point to other conditions that look like bipolar disorder, epilepsy, or dementia, but clear up when the immune system is suppressed with drugs.